Bagpuss: Characters

-Bagpuss himself is a stuffed cloth cat, referred to in the intro as "The Most Important, The Most Beautiful, The Most Magical, Saggy Old Cloth Cat in the Whole, Wide World".
+Bagpuss himself is a stuffed cloth cat, referred to in the intro as "the Most Important, the Most Beautiful, the Most Magical Saggy Old Cloth Cat in the Whole Wide World".

 The six mice carved on the side of the "mouse organ" (a small mechanical pipe organ that played rolls of music) wake up and scurry around, singing in high-pitched voices.
-The names of the six mice are: Charlie Mouse, Jenny Mouse, Janey Mouse, Lizzy Mouse, Eddie Mouse and Willy Mouse, although only three of the mice are ever referred to by their name; the remaining three are named only in the books which accompany the series.
+The names of the six mice are Charlie Mouse, Jenny Mouse, Janey Mouse, Lizzy Mouse, Eddie Mouse and Willy Mouse, although only three of the mice are ever referred to by their name; the remaining three are named only in the books which accompany the series.

 A rag doll made of scraps, called Madeleine, sits in a wicker chair.
 Gabriel the toad, unlike most Smallfilms characters, could move by a special device beneath his can without the use of stop-motion animation.

 The wooden woodpecker bookend became the drily academic Professor Yaffle (based on the philosopher Bertrand Russell, whom Postgate had once met).

 Voices and music

-Sandra Kerr and John Faulkner provided the voices of Madeleine and Gabriel respectively and put together and performed all the folk songs.
+Sandra Kerr and John Faulkner provided the voices of Madeleine and Gabriel respectively, and put together and performed all the folk songs.
 All the other characters' voices, including that of the narrator, were performed by writer Oliver Postgate.

+The Mouse song, often called "The Mouse Organ Song (We Will Fix It)", is set to a tune adapted from 13th century "Sumer is icumen in", one of the oldest known songs written in English.